klahrich/chiefhustler/content/diary/wildbrain-ec-2020q1.md

 Highlights from WildBrain earnings calls for fiscal quarter 2022Q1 ended Sep 2021 and fiscal year 2021.

+## 2022 Q2

+Revenue up 8% to $153.2M.
+Normalized EBITDA up 6%.
+Current EV is $1.12B and EV/EBITDA(ttm) is 14.5x.
+I include the stock-based compensation in the calculation.

+Spark's revenue is up 16% YoY, despite lower views and watch time (8.3 vs 9.5 billion views, 51.5 vs 59.7 billion minutes - peak viewership during COVID-19 lockdowns), thanks to continued advertising recovery.
+Within Spark, direct ad sales, paid media and digital production are up 127%.

+Consumer products are up 34.5%.
+Consumer products are 44.1% of the Content Business, up from 35.5% a year ago.
+This is mainly Peanuts + third-party IP.

+Content Production and Distribution $61.3M vs $68.5M last year.
+Tough comp because of Peanuts licensing deal to Apple TV+ in 2021.
+This year was still solid: Sonic Prime, more Peanuts content, Jonny Jetboy with iQIYI, etc.

+### Recent activations

+**HBO Max** has licensed the entire 14-season, 385-episode library of Degrassi: The Next Generation for the US, plus a multi-year deal to produce a new Degrassi series (launching in 2023).

+With **Netflix**:

+- a third season plus three new family specials for Chip & Potato — a burgeoning preschool brand that we're taking to the toy shelf under a licensing agreement with JAKKS Pacific.
+- our brand-new animated CG specials of Strawberry Shortcake and new digital series, Berry in the Big City, to launch in Spring 2022.

+With leading Chinese streamer, **iQIYI**: a global partnership (production, distribution, and licensing outside of China), for the new original IP Jonny Jetboy (from the creator of PAW Patrol and Bob the Builder).

+Partnered with Jay Ward Productions across distribution, production and licensing for their entire portfolio including such legendary properties as Rocky & Bullwinkle, George of the Jungle, Mr. Peabody & Sherman, Dudley Do-Right, Super Chicken and more.

 ## 2022 Q1

 ### Growth